 Legal guardians are asked to show proof of guardianship.

 ABOUT YOUTH CARDS

 Privileges granted by the Youth card are identical to those of a Full Access adult card.

 Parents and guardians wanting guidance on choosing which library materials are appropriate for their children may want to consult the Parents’ Guide to Library Collections for Youth.
 All notices will be delivered to the email address or telephone number listed by the parent or legal guardian on the youth card application.
 The parent or legal guardian is responsible for all items checked out on the child’s card.

 When the youth card is first issued, it will have a limit of up to 10 items out at one time and will expire in 90 days.
 At that time, if there are no overdue items and no bills on the account for the previous 90 days, the card will be upgraded to a full privilege card that allows checking out of as many as 50 items at one time.

-For renewing a child’s card in-person, the child or the library card must be present.
-The parent must then show the photo ID with the correct address.
+For renewing a child’s card in person, the child or the library card must be present.
+The parent or guardian must show their photo ID with the correct address, or alternate address ID (see list of ID options here).
 Youth cards are not eligible for online renewals.